buccaneerai/rxjs-stats/docs/operators/mean.md

 // 2.5
 ```

-### Hotstart
+### Warm Start
-Calculate a mean with an [initial warmstart value](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/warm-start) (instead starting with a blank state):
+Calculate a mean with an [initial warmstart value](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/warmstarts) (instead starting with a blank state):
 ```javascript
 import { from } from 'rxjs';
 import { mean } from '@buccaneer/rxjs-stats';